colejarczyk/doc/userguide/getting_started/settings/Configuration/pushy.rst

 A push notification is a message that pops up on a mobile devices and websites.
 For better communication and to increase engagement for your loyalty program participants using mobile app you can integrate Open Loyalty platform with **PUSHY.ME**

-**Pushy** is push notification gateway, which can be used to send push notification to each user that install app version or visits your website and registers for push notifications.
+**Pushy** is push notification gateway, which can be used to send pursh notification to each user that install app version or visits your website and registers for push notifications.
 A unique device token token is assign to each customer to identify him and send personalized notification.

 .. warning::